When and How Much to Imagine: Adaptive Test-Time Scaling with World Models for Visual Spatial Reasoning: Introduction

-We evaluate our approach on challenging spatial reasoning benchmarks (SAT~\cite{ray2024sat}, MMSI~\cite{yang2025mmsi}), and navigation benchmark (R2R~\cite{anderson2018vision}).
+We evaluate the proposed framework on challenging spatial reasoning benchmarks (SAT~\cite{ray2024sat}, MMSI~\cite{yang2025mmsi}), and the navigation benchmark R2R~\cite{anderson2018vision}.
 Across these settings, adaptive test-time scaling achieves SoTA or competitive performance while requiring substantially fewer extra language tokens and world-model calls compared to fixed imagination strategies.
+Notably, with only a small training set and LoRA updates, \modelR~boosts a 7B open-source policy enough that the resulting pipeline outperforms variants using GPT-4o or GPT-4.1 as the policy model.
 Overall, beyond improved performance, our results reveal that the benefits of visual imagination are highly instance-dependent and structured by the nature of the spatial reasoning query.
 In particular, we find that world models are most beneficial for action-conditioned spatial reasoning, where answers depend on how a scene would evolve under specific movements or viewpoint changes, while offering limited gains for queries that can be resolved from existing observations.
 At the same time, our analysis shows that effective visual spatial reasoning typically requires only targeted imagination, and excessive or indiscriminate simulation can introduce noise and degrade performance.
 Together, these findings indicate that visual imagination is a selective, query-dependent test-time resource, requiring adaptive, uncertainty-aware allocation of world-model computation.